Skip to main content

 FRASafe guides you through a BS 9792:2025-aligned Type 1 assessment.
 Free to complete. £45 for the council-ready PDF.

-The legal obligation comes from Article 9 of the RRO 2005: the responsible person — in an HMO, almost always the landlord — must carry out a "suitable and sufficient" fire risk assessment and record the findings in writing.
+The legal obligation comes from Article 9 of the RRO 2005: the responsible person — in an HMO (House in Multiple Occupation), almost always the landlord — must carry out a "suitable and sufficient" fire risk assessment and record the findings in writing.
 That phrase, "suitable and sufficient," is deliberately outcome-based.
-The legislation does not prescribe the method, the format, or the delivery channel.
+The law does not prescribe the method, the format, or whether someone has to physically stand in your hallway with a clipboard.

-Since 1 October 2023, under Section 156 of the Building Safety Act 2022, all fire risk assessments must record the full findings in writing — including identified hazards, people at risk, existing precautions, and any actions required.
-A summary or a mental walkthrough is no longer sufficient regardless of property size.
+Since 1 October 2023, under Section 156 of the Building Safety Act 2022, all fire risk assessments must record the full findings in writing — identified hazards, people at risk, existing precautions, and any actions required.
+A quick summary or a mental walkthrough is no longer enough, regardless of property size.
+You need a proper written document.

 The assessment must also be completed by a competent person.
-The RRO 2005 does not require a third-party professional.
+Here's what the RRO 2005 does not say: it does not require a third-party professional.
 A landlord or manager who has sufficient knowledge of the property and fire safety principles qualifies.
 An online tool that guides that person through every relevant question — and produces a document reflecting their specific property — satisfies the competency test.
-For a broader look at how self-assessment works in practice, see our guide to whether you can do your own HMO fire risk assessment.
+Don't let anyone tell you otherwise.
+For more on self-assessment, see our guide to whether you can do your own HMO fire risk assessment.

 What makes an online fire risk assessment legally valid

-Three things determine whether any fire risk assessment — online or otherwise — meets the legal standard:
+Three things determine whether any fire risk assessment — online or in-person — actually meets the legal standard:

-- Coverage.
+1. Coverage.
 It must address all the areas required by BS 9792:2025, the British Standard for fire risk assessments in housing including HMOs.
 A tool that skips escape routes, or ignores fire detection grades, does not produce a suitable and sufficient assessment.
+Simple as that.

-- Property-specificity.
-The document must reflect the actual condition of your specific HMO — not a hypothetical property.
-Generic tick-box templates that produce identical outputs regardless of what you enter do not meet this standard.
+2. Property-specificity.
+The document must reflect the actual condition of your specific HMO — not some hypothetical property.
+Generic tick-box templates that spit out identical outputs regardless of what you enter do not meet this standard.

-- Written record.
+3. Written record.
 The output must be a dated, signed document that records findings, identifies risks, and sets out the actions required.
-A completed online assessment that produces this document satisfies the written record requirement.
+If an online assessment produces this document, it satisfies the legal requirement.

 What your online fire risk assessment must cover

-Under BS 9792:2025, a fire risk assessment for an HMO must address the following areas without exception:
+Under BS 9792:2025, a fire risk assessment for an HMO must address all of the following — no exceptions:

-- Action plan — prioritised list of deficiencies with remediation steps
+• Action plan — a prioritised list of deficiencies with actual remediation steps

-If the tool you are using does not ask about all of these areas, the document it produces will not be suitable and sufficient.
-This matters because a council licensing officer reviewing your FRA will check for coverage — and gaps will result in the document being rejected.
-For a detailed breakdown of the standard behind these requirements, see our guide to BS 9792:2025 fire risk assessment types for HMOs.
+If the tool you're using doesn't ask about all of these areas, the document it produces will not be suitable and sufficient.
+This matters because a council licensing officer reviewing your FRA will check for coverage — and gaps will get it rejected.
+For a detailed breakdown of the standard, see our guide to BS 9792:2025 fire risk assessment types for HMOs.

 Online tool vs. blank template: how to tell the difference

-Not everything marketed as an online fire risk assessment produces a legally valid document.
-Here is how to distinguish a proper tool from an inadequate template:
+Not everything marketed as an "online fire risk assessment" produces a legally valid document.
+Here's how to tell a proper tool from an inadequate template:

 A compliant online tool will: